ody55eus/lab-book/docs/index.rst

 .. admonition:: EVE

-   The main software used to controll and communicate with the instruments EVE:
+   The main software used to control and communicate with the instruments EVE:
       :doc:`modules/eve/index`

 .. admonition:: Data Analysis